Ty France Player Props: Mariners vs. Brewers

 Ty France At The Plate

-- France has an OPS of .903, fueled by an OBP of .418 to go with a slugging percentage of .485.
-All three of those stats are tops among Seattle hitters this season.
+- Among qualified hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 28th, and he is 64th in the league in slugging.

-- Among qualifying hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 24th, and he is 60th in the league in slugging.
+- France has reached base via a hit in 15 games this season (of 18 played), and had multiple hits in six of those games.

-- He has hit a home run in one of 17 games, and in 1.3% of his plate appearances.
+- He has gone deep in one of 18 games, and in 1.2% of his plate appearances.

-- France has driven home a run in eight games this season (47.1%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on one occasion..
+- France has had at least one RBI in 50.0% of his games this season (nine of 18), with more than one RBI three times (16.7%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.